CJMX-FM: History

+On April 12, 1979, the CRTC approved an application by the Sudbury Broadcasting Company Limited to operate a new English language FM radio station at Sudbury, Ontario on the frequency 105.3 MHz with an effective radiated power of 100,000 watts.

-CJMX was established in 1980 by F. Baxter Ricard and Alma Ricard, the owners of Sudbury's CHNO and CFBR.
+CJMX was established on October 13, 1980 by F. Baxter Ricard and Alma Ricard, the owners of Sudbury's CHNO and CFBR.
 CJMX's studios were located in the old King George School building at 295 Victoria Street until 1997.
 Its transmitter site was shared with CICI-TV and CIGM-FM near Huron Street in Sudbury.

-In the 1980s the station was branded as CJMX Stereo 105 and FM 105 CJMX.
+In the 1980s the station aired a beautiful music/easy listening format that was branded as CJMX Stereo 105 and FM 105 CJMX.
 The stations became part of Mid-Canada Radio in 1985, and were then sold to the Pelmorex Radio Network in 1990.
 Pelmorex's ownership of the stations was controversial, as most of their programming was delivered by satellite from a facility in Mississauga.
 Under Pelmorex's ownership, the station was branded as Mix 105, and aired a more hot adult contemporary format.

 After a change in CRTC media ownership rules, Pelmorex sold CJMX to Telemedia, the owner of CJRQ and CIGM, in 1998.
 In late April 1999, shortly after the Telemedia purchase was finalized, CJMX dropped its hot AC format in favour of a soft AC format with the "EZ Rock" branding and moved from the 493B Barrydowne studios to 880 LaSalle Boulevard Telemedia studios to join with sister stations CIGM and CJRQ-FM.
 Prior to the change to "EZ Rock", CJMX aired the syndicated countdown show Rick Dees Weekly Top 40 on Saturday afternoons from June 1998, until its last airing on February 13, 1999.
 The station had also aired satellite programming by Pelmorex radio.
 Pelmorex subsequently sold its other stations (CHNO and CHYC) in Sudbury to Haliburton Broadcasting Group.

 In the late 1990s and early 2000s, CJMX overtook former ratings leader CJRQ in the market, based in part on actively promoting itself as a station suitable for workplace listening.
 In 2006, however, it lost that status to a resurgent CHNO after the latter station flipped to an adult hits format.
 Telemedia was acquired by Standard Broadcasting in 2002, but Standard sold the "EZ Rock" stations in Northern Ontario to Rogers before the main acquisition had closed and received regulatory approval.

 Under Rogers ownership in 2002, the station laid off several employees, including Dave Lindsay, afternoon drive time disc jockey and president of Communications, Energy and Paperworkers Union Local 725-M, which represented staff at CJMX and CHNO.
 Lindsay was replaced in the shift by program director Mike Allard.
 It was alleged in the press that Lindsay may have been targeted as a union leader, and the layoff was contested; eventually, Lindsay returned to the afternoon shift.